 Unfortunately, most processed foods don’t pass the test.
 By “dirty,” I’m talking about things like preservatives, sugars, potential food intolerances, and unpronounceable ingredients that can create or exacerbate inflammation.
 Studies also show that some artificial sweeteners prevalent in processed foods can be inflammatory.17

-Clean processed foods, such as these Paleo Brownie Protein Bars, have the opposite effect: they provide anti-inflammatory ingredients like coconut oil, unsweetened nut butters, and healthy sweeteners like allulose and stevia.
+Clean processed foods, such as my protein and fiber bars, have the opposite effect: they provide anti-inflammatory ingredients like coconut oil, unsweetened nut butters, and healthy sweeteners like allulose and stevia.

 Meeting Your Essential Fatty Acid Quota to Reduce Inflammation